Business security requirements are constantly changing.

-Intruders won't be allowed into your buildings unless they have the code.
-It also limits those who have access, allowing you to keep secure rooms locked even when employees or vendors on the property.
+Intruders won’t be allowed into your buildings unless they have the code.
+It also limits those who have access, allowing you to keep secure rooms locked even when employees or vendors are on the property.

 An access control system also records who entered controlled areas and at what time.